Digital Nomad Guide to Bali

 Gyms and Yoga/Pilates Studios For Digital Nomads in Bali

-There is no shortage of options in Bali when it comes to staying fit.
-Most digital nomads and expats choose to head to one of the gyms located in the Kuta and Canggu areas.
+There is no shortage of options for a digital nomad in Bali when it comes to staying fit.
+Most nomads and expats choose to head to one of the gyms located in the Kuta and Canggu areas.

 While gym memberships are somewhat expensive in Bali, they offer a wide range of facilities and amenities including fitness classes, swimming pools, and saunas.
 Bali also hosts a large number of fully-featured yoga/pilates studios for those looking for some relaxation.